bisolajongbo/Portfolio/README.md

 <!--Section 2: List 3-4 key projects-->
 ## MY PROJECTS

-*A glimpse of some of the projects I've been working on.*

 **Supply Chain Performance Dashboard.**

 This project is about evaluating and optimizing supply chain performance